There is sugar in any bottle of wine. Period. The question is, how much is the sugar content in wine?

 Thomson & Scott produces top-quality Champagne and Prosecco with as little intervention as possible in the production process and highlights its vegan and organic credentials.
 According to Amanda, wine labeling is sparse in its detail and misleading in its description.
 Currently, the wine industry doesn’t have to say what goes into making the products we drink.
 Amanda wants to change that.
 She was raised on a vegetarian, no sugar diet by her health-conscious mother, and has always had a keen interest in what’s in her food.

-Amanda feels that because her organic Prosecco is of such beautiful quality, to begin with, less sugar is needed to balance off the acidity.
+Amanda feels that because her organic Prosecco is of such beautiful quality, to begin with, less sugar content in wine is needed to balance off the acidity.
 It is possible to make a zero-dosage (no added sugar) Prosecco; but, since Prosecco traditionally has a certain fruit-forward, easy-drinking quality that fans have come to expect in its flavor profile, 7g/L felt like exactly the right amount.
 This is roughly half of what many Proseccos come in at.
 In their Champagne portfolio, they do have a zero-dosage option.